 A picture speaks a thousand words, as they say.
-It’s a common (and practically exhausted) term applied to multiple realms of art, but can the same be said when adding imagery to your inbound marketing campaign?
+It’s a common (and practically exhausted) term applied to multiple realms of art, but can the same be said when adding imagery to your digital marketing content?
 Adding imagery is important.
 No content marketing campaign should be without visual stimuli peppered throughout, as this will help break up your text into manageable chunks.

 Imagine you’ve been asked to proofread a blog post as part of your busy work day.
 Sadly, the writer hasn’t included any images to break up the walls of text blocking the path between you and productivity.
 This is hardly a great way to start the day, and if you’re not engaged in the proofread phase, then what chance does a reader have once it’s out in the wild?
 It’s imperative to support your content with relevant images.